-Look at what you have before you buy any organization tools.
+Look at what you have before you buy any organizational tools.

 Before you run to The Container Store, see what you have laying around your house.
-It’s helpful, as you go through the items you plan on keeping, to put them into piles to see how many you have.
+As you go through the items you plan on keeping; it’s helpful to put them into piles to see how many you have.
 Have a pile of handbags, belts, sweaters, etc. Then, reuse and repurpose bins, hooks, and baskets to help store them.

-This time around, I did end up at The Container Store and found some fantastic items that made big difference in my space.
-But I was super specific about exactly what I needed and didn’t waste money on unnecessary gadgets.
+Last year, I did end up at The Container Store and found some fantastic items that made a big difference in my space.
+But I was super specific about precisely what I needed and didn’t waste money on unnecessary gadgets.